 Curriculum Standard 1: The curriculum is consistent with the mission of the program or language institution, appropriate to achieve the organization’s goals and meet assessed student needs, and available in writing.

-Curriculum Standard 3: The instructional materials and methodologies are appropriate and contribute to the mastery of course objectives.
+Curriculum Standard 3: The instructional materials and methodologies are appropriate and supportive of course objectives.